shellef/s2d/docs/LIVEKIT_SIMPLE_SETUP.md

 4. `transcription_agent.py` receives audio from LiveKit
 5. Agent sends audio to AssemblyAI for real-time transcription
 6. Agent forwards transcriptions to your backend WebSocket
-7. Your existing GPT-4o pipeline processes transcriptions
+7. Your existing LLM pipeline processes transcriptions
 8. Document updates sent to frontend

 ## Benefits